auto200/szmaciura-racer/README.md

 npm run start
 ```

-The app should now be up and running at http://localhost:8000 🚀 _if not specified otherwise_
+The client app should now be up and running at http://localhost:8000 🚀 _if not specified otherwise_